-After the Bhopal gas Tragedy 1986 the government of India enacted the Environmental protection Act 1986 under Article 253 of the constitution.
+After the Bhopal gas Tragedy in 1986, the government of India enacted the Environmental protection Act 1986 under Article 253 of the constitution.
 This Act come into force on 19th November 1986, It has 26 sections.
-The main purpose of introducing this act is to improve, protect environment condition and the matter therewith.
+The main purpose of introducing this act is to improve, and protect environmental conditions and the matter therewith.
 The Act is an “umbrella” legislation designed to provide a framework for central government coordination of the activities of various central and state authorities established under previous laws, such as the Water Act and the Air Act.

-In year 2009 Ministry of Environment and Forest had issued a Notification
+In the year 2009 Ministry of Environment and Forest had issued a Notification

-In exercise of the power conferred by sections 6 and 25 of Environment (protection) Act, 1986 (29 of 1986, the Central Government hereby makes the following rules further to amend the environment (protection)Act, 1986 namely:-
+In exercise of the power conferred by sections 6 and 25 of the Environment (Protection) Act, 1986 (29 of 1986, the Central Government hereby makes the following rules further to amend the environment (protection)Act, 1986 namely:-

 These rules may be called The environment (protection) third amendment rules, 2009

 - In environment (protection) rules, 1986, in schedule I-

 - Serial Number 39 and the entries relating thereto, shall be omitted and

 - In serial number 73 and the entries relating thereto-

 - For existing heading, the following heading shall be substituted, namely:-

 “Pharmaceutical (Manufacturing and formulation) Industry”